This article is part 2 of a 3-part series exploring the fundamental role that diet and nutrition play in our ability to create optimal oral health.

 Here’s the rub about minerals…

-As you’ll see in the next article in the series, certain foods inhibit our ability to uptake minerals.
-These foods act as ‘anti-nutrients’ and bind certain minerals in the foods we eat thus making them unavailable for our bodies to utilize.
-More on this in the next article…
+As you’ll see in the next article in the series, “What foods undermine our oral health and why,” certain foods can act as ‘anti-nutrients’, preventing the minerals in the foods we eat from becoming available for our bodies to utilize.
+More on this in that next article…

-Maynard Murray studied the role of trace minerals and their function in providing the body all the ‘parts’ necessary to live a vital life.
-Among other things, Dr. Murray was successful in reversing cancer in many species by providing the minerals necessary in their diet.
-His work is beautifully documented in the book from Chuck Walters, editor of Acres USA (another awesome read!), and the title is Fertility from the Ocean Deep.
+Maynard Murray studied the role of trace minerals in providing the body with all of the ‘parts’ that are necessary to live a vital life.
+Among other accomplishments, Dr. Murray successfully reversed cancer in many species by adding the missing minerals back into their diet.

 OraWellness diet rule #1: Eat more quality fats 🙂

 Let’s move on and discuss why we all need more fat-soluble vitamins and activators.
 The vitamins we are referring to here are vitamins A, D, E, and K (particularly vitamin K2).

 While taking a deep dive into the many benefits of these vitamins is beyond the scope of this discussion, feel free to check out our resource, “Why eating healthy fats is our #1 diet hack to heal cavities“.

 For this article, we’d like to share one example of how fat-soluble vitamins work synergistically and wind up supporting oral health.

 Together, vitamins A and D stimulate cells in our bones to produce osteocalcin.
 The body uses osteocalcin to build new bone tissue and/or to reinforce existing bone tissue that needs support (including teeth that are demineralizing).